 Google-managed key pairs imply that Google stores both the public and private portion of the key, rotates them regularly (each key can be used for signing a maximum of two weeks), and the private key is always held in escrow and is never directly accessible.
 Cloud IAM provides APIs to use these keys to sign on behalf of the service account.
 See Creating Short-lived service account credentials for more information.

 User-managed key pairs imply that you own both the public and private portions of a key pair.
-You can create one or more user-managed key pairs (also known as "external" keys) that can be used from outside of GCP.
+You can create one or more user-managed key pairs (also known as "external" keys) that can be used from outside of Google Cloud.
 Google only stores the public portion of a user-managed key.